dotnetjunkie/blog/content/about/_index.md

   * @ [.NET User Group Dortmund](https://www.do-dotnet.de/).
 Dortmund, Germany.
 [2019-09](https://www.xing.com/events/net-ug-grill-event-4-sep-di-net-steven-eng-2140773)
   * @ Microsoft Community BiH Conference.
 Sarajevo, Bosnia and Herzegovina.
 2019-10

+#### Can Dependency Injection be applied too much?
+  * @ [VECOZO's](https://vecozo.nl) [K!K Live](https://werkenbij.vecozo.nl/over-vecozo/KiK-live/).
+Tilburg, The Netherlands.
+2022-09 [Dutch]

+## Hire me

 You can hire me to come talk about DI and design principles at your company.
-Contact me (see below) if you want me to come speak about DI and/or design principles at your company.
-Based on the interests and experience of you and your team, I will create a tailor-made story that improves your team's knowledge and understanding of DI, software design principles and patterns.
+Based on the interests and experience of you and your team, I will create a tailor-made story that improves your team's knowledge and understanding of DI, software design principles, and patterns.

 ## Contact me